Selirong Island

 Selirong Island (Pulau Selirong), also known as Mosquito Island, is an island located within the Brunei Bay and Mukim Labu, Temburong District, Brunei.
 The island also sits at the river delta of the Temburong River.

+Geography

+Approximately 2,409 ha hectares of the island are covered with mangrove forests, which have been designated as a research and study area for the flora, fauna, and animal species of the country.
+This area is known as the Pulau Selirong Recreational Forest Park.